Skip to main content

 Once the data is captured, the Pickup Tender screen is displayed.

-Pickup amounts can be added against any tenders configured for manual Pickup.
-Selecting Bag Tenders creates a new bag with the declared cash amounts for the Pickup.
+Add Pickup amounts against any tenders configured for manual Pickup.
+Select Bag Tenders to create a new bag with the declared cash amounts.

-Selecting Loose displays the Pickup Tender list, user will be able to add the required Tender values and complete the Pickup action.
+Selecting Loose displays the Pickup Tender list.
+The user can add the required Tender values and complete the Pickup action.

 Store Server